Astronomy Essentials

 Mars in 2024

 Note: Mars reaches opposition about every 26 months, or about every two Earth-years.
 So Mars alternates between appearing bright and faint in our sky.
 It was bright in late 2022 and early 2023.
 But by September 2023, Mars faded dramatically in brightness and disappeared in the sunset glare in October 2023.
 It last passed behind the sun on November 18, 2023.
+It’s now racing toward its January 2025 opposition.

-Dot for Mars in the March morning sky.
+Moon and Mars in the morning sky

 Sometimes, Mars is faint